Coming Soon: The Midnight Ride will be on view starting June 2026 at Dewey Square Park on The Greenway.

 Rixy

 Rixy’s practice in contemporary street art celebrates the surrealism found within intersectional feminism and cultural belonging.
 Building on Latinx-Caribbean and New England roots, their world-building creates vibrant, bold, and radically imaginative third spaces between public and private walls, depicted through stylized paintings, sculptures, murals, and installations.
 The storytelling processes of these works typically include spray paint, found and/or natural objects, and illustrative embellishments commonly used by underground voices along the diaspora.
-Often, Fernandez’ murals highlight the beauty of black and brown youth, women, queer, and underrepresented voices.
+Often, Fernandez’ murals highlight the beauty of Black and brown youth, women, queer, and underrepresented voices.

 Recent commissions include the City of Boston, the Boston Triennial’s Public Art Accelerator, and Wassaic Project, as well as exhibiting at the Institute of Contemporary Art, Sculptor’s Gallery, MECA Art Fair in the Dominican Republic, and many others.
 I’ve received a 2023 NEFA Newell Flather Award for Emerging Leadership in Public Art and a Hip Hop x Street Art Ambassadorship with the UAE Embassy in Dubai.